 Your cat will sometimes try to tell you it’s in pain or uncomfortable by vocalizing abnormally, says Dr. Shampers.
-By now you likely know what normal sounds your cat makes and what’s out of the ordinary.
-If something sounds off, don’t hesitate to bring your furry friend in for a vet appointment.
+By now, you likely know what normal sounds your cat makes and what’s out of the ordinary.
+If something sounds off, don’t hesitate to bring your feline friend in for a vet appointment.

-“There is no pain relief medication that can be given at home as paracetamol and ibuprofen are highly toxic,” says Dr. Shampers.
+“There is no pain relief medication that can be given at home, as paracetamol and ibuprofen are highly toxic,” says Dr. Shampers.
 So if you suspect your cat is in pain, make sure to seek veterinary advice immediately.

 Your vet can then assess if any medications need to be prescribed and provide careful instruction on how to give the medication to your cat — especially if they’re routinely throwing up food.